tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/Activities/06-Stu_If_Else/README.md

 # Using If/Else in Solidity

-In this activity, you will add an if statement to your `JointSavings` contract that checks `if` the recipient address matches either of the account owner addresses.
+In this activity, you will add an `if` statement to your `JointSavings` contract that checks `if` the recipient address matches either of the account owner addresses.

 ## Instructions

-* Take a moment to look over your `JointSavings` contract from activity 11.
-As you may recall we defined variables at the begining of the contract that hold the values for two ethereum addresses genrated from our mnemonic phrase.
+* Take a moment to look over your `JointSavings` contract from the Instructor's demo.
+As you may recall we defined variables at the beginning of the contract that hold the values for two Ethereum addresses generated from our mnemonic phrase.

-* Right now anyone can pass an address to our contract's witdraw function and witdraw the funds to any address that they choose.
-We need to make it so that funds from the contract can only be witdrawn to the accounts that we define.
+* Right now anyone can pass an address to our contract's `withdraw` function and `withdraw` the funds to any address that they choose.
+We need to make it so that funds from the contract can only be withdrawn to the accounts that we define.

 * To implement this check you will need to use an `if statement` and the `||` (or) operator to check if the `recipient` is `==` to `account_one` or `account_two`.